 Amendments.
-Upon a proposal by Southern States' board of directors, Southern States' certificate of incorporation may be amended at any regular or special meeting of the stockholders by the affirmative vote of the holders of a majority of the shares of common stock outstanding and entitled to vote.
+Upon a proposal by Southern States' board of directors, Southern States' certificate of incorporation may be amended with the approval of the stockholders at a meeting at which a quorum consisting of a majority of the votes entitled to be cast on the amendment exists.
 Southern States' bylaws provide that only the board of directors may call a special meeting of stockholders at any time.
+The bylaws may not be amended or repealed by stockholders without the affirmative vote of at least 75% of the stockholders at any annual meeting.